AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 > **Excluding the Axon Server Connector**
 >
 > If you exclude the `axon-server-connector` dependency from `axon-spring-boot-starter` the `EmbeddedEventStore` will be auto-configured for you, if a concrete implementation of `EventStorageEngine` is available.
 If JPA or JDBC is detected on the classpath, a `JpaEventStorageEngine` or `JdbcEventStorageEngine` will respectively be auto-configured as the `EventStorageEngine`.
 In absence of either, the auto configuration falls back to the `SimpleEventBus`.
+For the `JpaEventStorageEngine` either the `jakarta` or `javax` version will be auto-configured, depending on the available `EntityManagerFactory`.
 {% endtab %}
 {% endtabs %}